 - Don’t leave hiring managers to look for your achievements and therefore, write an attractive summary of what you have accomplished.

-- Draw attention to your accomplishments and experiences in the resume.
+- Draw attention to your accomplishments and experiences in the CV.

 - Avoid zombie language from your resume and incorporate words that resonate with hiring managers.

-- Make your resume visually appealing not just the writing.
+- Make it visually appealing not just the writing.